 The project offered the opportunity to refine our approach to supporting emerging parenting solutions, understand more about the digitalisation of parenting programmes and what they need to be able to scale in partnership with local services.

-By the end of phase two we will further build our knowledge of how this intervention can be implemented in different contexts, and what is required to implement at a wider scale.
+- The delivery step involved testing the adapted intervention by piloting its delivery with three local authority areas, two rural and one urban, with up to 100 parents.
+By the end of phase two, we further built our knowledge of how this intervention can be implemented in different contexts and what is required to implement on a wider scale.